Regularized Nonlinear Regression with Dependent Errors and its Application to a Biomechanical Model: Acknowledgements

 \section{Acknowledgements}

-Wu was supported by Ministry of Science and Technology of Taiwan under grants (MOST 111-2118-M-259 -002 -).
-Choi and Lim were supported by National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NRF-2019R1A2C1002213, 2020R1A4A1018207, 2021R1A2B5B01002620).
+Wu was supported by Ministry of Science and Technology of Taiwan under grants (MOST 111-2118-M-259 -002).
+The work of Lim was supported by National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NRF-2019R1A2C1002213 and 2020R1A4A1018207).
+The work of Yoon and Choi was supported by the National Research Foundation of Korea (NRF) grants funded by the Korea government (MSIT) (No.RS-2023-00221762 and No. 2021R1A2B5B01002620).

 \bibhang=1.7pc \bibsep=2pt \fontsize{9}{14pt plus.8pt minus .6pt}\selectfont \bibname{ \bf References} \expandafter\ifx\csname natexlab\endcsname \natexlab#1{#1}\fi \expandafter\ifx\csname url\endcsname \url#1{\texttt{#1}}\fi \expandafter\ifx\csname urlprefix\endcsname \urlprefix{URL}\fi